 Following confirmation, CP will ensure that the research requests comply with the UBC Okanagan Campus Plan and UBC Okanagan Design Guidelines, and are compatible with adjacent land uses or other approved research spaces.
 Should the proposal include the construction of any new buildings or structures, then a Development Approval from CP would also be required.

 To apply for an approval to undertake an outdoor research or teaching project on campus, visit the ORS website to submit an application to the UBC Okanagan ORS.

 Street and Landscape Approval

-Proposed changes to a street, landscape or below- and above-grade infrastructure require a Street and Landscape Approval from CPD.
+Proposed changes to a street, landscape or below- and above-grade infrastructure require a Street and Landscape Approval from CP.
 Such changes include new utility infrastructure, landscape alterations, road and pathway improvement, and outdoor public art.
 The Street and Landscape Approval process ensures that any proposed changes comply with the UBC Okanagan Campus Plan and UBC Okanagan Design Guidelines.

 Filming and Photography Approval

 All commercial and student filming and photography proposed for the UBC campuses is coordinated and approved by Community Development, who work with Campus Planning (CP) and other administrative groups on the UBC Okanagan campus to ensure that there is no disruption or cost to the University resulting from these activities.